Liz Truss has been claiming from fund for ex-PMs despite only 49 days in office

 Former prime ministers are allowed to claim up to £115,000 a year to cover public duty expenses.

-Liz Truss has been claiming from the £115,000-a-year public fund awarded to former prime ministers despite only serving for 49 days.
+Liz Truss has been claiming from the £115,000-a-year public fund awarded to former prime ministers to run their offices, despite only serving for 49 days.

 Cabinet Office accounts released on Tuesday show that the Conservative MP claimed £23,310 in her first five months out of office.